Connection begins in our bodies, and extends into the world.

 My education and study of massage therapy, anatomy, energetics, somatics and yoga support an individualized, therapeutic approach.

 Learning and teaching are at the heart of my work and I come to both with an attitude of practice.
 I am endlessly fascinated with the human body in all it’s variations, and all the ways it helps us move through the world.
 In my experience, musculoskeletal structure is not separate from energetic and emotional being, nor from the mind.
 When you work with me, I show up with all my skills, presence, and curiosity to welcome you as you are now, to help you connect with your body and your self, and to support any changes you wish to make.
-Whether we begin with movement, or massage, or energy work, we’ll connect with the body and we’ll work collaboratively, designing sessions that best fit your individual needs, today.
+Whether we begin with movement, or massage, or energy work, we’ll connect with your body and we’ll work collaboratively, designing sessions that best fit your individual needs, today.

-I am deeply grateful to all my teachers past and present for sharing their practices and support, especially yoga teachers Dharma Richards and Andrey Lappa, Reiki master Deborah Dixon, my many instructors at the Body Therapy Institute including John McElvey, Beverly Johnson, and Kevin Powell, and my teaching instructors at the Center for Embodied Teacher Education – Carey Smith, Karen Delahunty, and Carol Verner.
+I am deeply grateful to all my teachers past and present for sharing their practices and support, especially yoga teachers Dharma Richards and Andrey Lappa, Reiki master Deborah Dixon, my many instructors at the Body Therapy Institute including John McElvey, Beverly Johnson, and Kevin Powell, and my teaching instructors and mentors at the Center for Embodied Teacher Education – Carey Smith, Karen Delahunty, and Carol Verner.

 I’m also grateful for the work of Judith Hanson Lasater, Parker Palmer, Angeles Arrien, Richard Strozzi Heckler, and Deane Juhan for their guiding voices.